OpenRefine/OpenRefine/docs/docs/manual/wikibase/overview.md

 Follow the [steps listed on this page](https://www.wikidata.org/wiki/Help:QuickStatements#Running_QuickStatements).
 To prepare your OpenRefine data into QuickStatements, select <span class="menuItems">Export</span> → <span class="menuItems">QuickStatements file</span>, or <span class="menuItems">Extensions</span> → <span class="menuItems">Export to QuickStatements</span>.
 Exporting your schema from OpenRefine will generate a text file called `statements.txt` by default.
 Paste the contents of the text file into a new QuickStatements batch using version 1.
 You can find [version 1 of the tool (no longer maintained) here](https://wikidata-todo.toolforge.org/quick_statements.php).
 The text commands will be processed into Wikidata edits and previewed for you to review before submitting.

-### Schema alignment

-The best resource is the [Schema alignment page](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine/Editing/Schema_alignment) on Wikidata.

 ### Issue detection

-The best resource is the [Quality assurance page](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine/Editing/Quality_assurance) on Wikidata.
+This section is an overview of the [Quality assurance page](./quality-assurance).

 OpenRefine will analyze your schema and make suggestions.
 It does not check for conflicts in your proposed edits, or tell you about redundancies.